9 Reasons To Avoid Fiberglass Insulation

 - Can settle resulting in declined effectiveness

-- Moiture build-up between the fiberglass and the building exterior cannot evaporate, therefore causing mold, mildew and decay.
-Fiberglass insulation R-value is reduced by thermal bridging, pinching and moisture.
+- Moisture build-up between the fiberglass and the building exterior cannot evaporate, therefore causing mold, mildew and decay.

 The actual R value of fiberglass insulation may be lower by as much as 20% due to wood framing.
 Wood framing that holds the insulation in place reduces its effectiveness.
 Wood conducts heat faster than insulation, a phenomenon known as "thermal bridging."
 Fiberglass sheets or "batts" in a 2-by-6 wall can be rated R-19 by its manufacturer, but the conductive effects of the wood framing would reduce this to R-15.
 Installing Prodex Total insulation over the studs rather than fiberglass between the studs solves the bridging dilemma.